 - 64. You must identify and verify your client's identity on the basis of documents, data or information obtained from a reliable and independent source.
 In the case of your lay client, and where the matter is low risk, this is the relatively familiar territory of, for example, obtaining a certified copy passport.
 The requirement to maintain records means that the documents provided should be copied and endorsed with a contemporaneous note, for example that you consider a copy passport to be a likeness of the person seeking your assistance. - 65.
 If the client cannot come in and be seen face to face, then you must attempt to complete your CDD in a risk-sensitive and realistic manner.
-Non-face-to-face transactions can be an indicator of higher risk.
-Practitioners should maintain a risk-based approach to such a situation, taking into account, and where necessary making adjustments to, the contents of your practice-wide risk assessment, policies and procedures.
-You should be alert to ensure that your assessment addresses and responds to the circumstances of the individual client/matter.
-As an alternative to face-to-face documentary verification, you may choose to adopt or further utilise electronic means of identity verification if they are available to you.
-This should only be done where appropriate, on a risk-based approach upon an assessment of the risks inherent in the client/transaction.
-Other solutions may be available.
-For example, where the client is a natural person and overseas, can their identity documents be taken and authorised in the British Consulate in the country in which they are in?
+Alternative solutions may be available.
+For example, if the client is overseas, can their identity documents be taken and authorised in the British Consulate in the country in which they are in?
 Can the client's identity be verified by other independent means, for example if the client is a company registered on the London Stock Exchange or similar regulated institution?